Whats The Square Root Of Pie

 3. Taylor Series Expansion

 Another method involves using the Taylor series expansion of the square root function.
-However, this method is more complex and typically used for theoretical purposes rather than practical computation.
+On the flip side, this method is more complex and typically used for theoretical purposes rather than practical computation.

 The Taylor series expansion of √x around a point a is given by: